Eliahu Stern: Transportation

-The early studies of Prof. Stern in transportation dealt with the spatial patterns and the service level of urban and regional public transport, but his main contribution in this field was in the area of transport behavior.
-He is among the first to study route choice and jointly with Prof. Piet Bovy (from the Netherlands) they published one of the first leading books on that subject.
-The book is based on their various studies in which Prof. Stern developed research methodologies for choice behavior as well as the principles and the applied implications which later have been adopted in the development of the current vehicle navigation systems.
+The early studies of Stern in transportation dealt with the spatial patterns and the service level of urban and regional public transport, but his main contribution in this field was in the area of transport behavior.
+He is among the first to study route choice and jointly with Piet Bovy (from the Netherlands) they published one of the first leading books on that subject.
+The book is based on their various studies in which Stern developed research methodologies for choice behavior as well as the principles and the applied implications which later have been adopted in the development of the current vehicle navigation systems.
 Another contribution is the wide study he conducted on drivers choice mechanism in congested situations using the American-developed Decision Field Theory.
 The theory served as a process-type framework within which he studied the effects of time pressure, accumulated experience, information, physical and behavioral thresholds, social norms, and cultural traits on the individual's choice behavior.

 Applied geography

-As an applied geographer, Prof. Stern develop spatial models among which the most acknowledged are those based on micro-simulation.
+As an applied geographer, Stern develop spatial models among which the most acknowledged are those based on micro-simulation.
 Two of them are worth mentioning.

 The first is an evacuation model in situations of radiological threats.
 The model simulates the evacuation of the Israeli city of Dimona with which decisions makers can evaluate the efficiency of evacuation strategies.
 Apart from its publicity in the literature, the model has been recognized by the Israeli civil emergency agencies and by the European network of risk evaluation.

 The second model examines the effects of information on the travel and driving patterns as a mean to ease congestion.
 A comparative study was conducted simultaneously in Israel, the Netherlands and Sweden to examine the role of culture and infrastructure quality on the simulated reactions of drivers to information.

-In addition, Prof. Stern contributed to other applied topics among which are the allocation of subsidy to the inter-city public transport, delineating registration zones for high schools, a scheduling model for urban development projects which has been adopted in South Africa and in China, and a location model for regional service centers.
+In addition, Stern contributed to other applied topics among which are the allocation of subsidy to the inter-city public transport, delineating registration zones for high schools, a scheduling model for urban development projects which has been adopted in South Africa and in China, and a location model for regional service centers.
 Lately he developed spatial search models for the location of new settlements and advanced the integration of GIS in spatial decision making.